Kalyanam Panniyum Brahmachari: Production

 Kalyanam Panniyum Brahmachari was written and directed by P. Neelakantan, and produced by B. R. Panthulu under Padmini Pictures.
 The film became embroiled in a plagiarism controversy; playwright Vedam Venkataraya Sastri accused the makers of lifting the plot from his Telugu play Vyamoham.
 A notice was sent via lawyer N. K. Mohanrangam Pillai to Panthulu, who offered compensation to Sastri to avoid creating trouble before the film's release.
 Sastri wanted his name to be shown in the film's credits, but this request was outrightly refused by Panthulu.
 Sastri filed a copyright infringement case with Mohanrangam Pillai as his lawyer, but ultimately lost the case even after appealing.
 A few sequences from the 1952 Bengali film Pasher Bari were reported to have been copied in bits in this film.

 Soundtrack

 The music was composed by T. G. Lingappa.
 The song "Jolly Life Jolly Life" which actor J. P. Chandrababu had sung as playback for Sivaji Ganesan, and "Vennilavum Vaanum Pole" became popular.
+This song is set to Jayanthasena, a Carnatic raga.